 - 1 tablespoon dragon fruit powder aka pitaya

-- 2 cups plant-based milk unsweetened
+- 2 cups plant-based milk unsweetened, like oat milk

 - fruit-sweetened jam